OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 - Define a constant value with the address of the liquidity pool (e.g. `PAIR_UNISWAP_V2_ALCX_ETH`), with `.toLowerCase()` appended
 - Add an entry to the `LIQUIDITY_OWNED` constant, which maps the pool type (Balancer, Curve, UniswapV2, UniswapV3) to the liquidity pool address
 - Add an entry to the `LIQUIDITY_PAIR_TOKENS` constant, which maps the liquidity pool address to the tokens that it is composed of.
 This could be determined on-chain, but is easier/quicker if done statically.
+- If the entry is present in any wallets outside of {WALLET_ADDRESSES}, yet should be reported as part of the tresury, add it to `NON_TREASURY_ASSET_WHITELIST`.

 ### Staked Liquidity